Millennial employees have more in common with their older peers than they might think, new research shows.

 Specifically, the research found that nearly 90 percent of mature workers and 75 percent of millennials enjoy going to work every day, with the majority of both generations feeling inspired to do their best.
 Additionally, they also perceive a higher morale in the workplace than other age groups, with 69 percent of millennials and 64 percent of mature workers finding a positive energy at work, compared with just a 53 percent average among other generational groups.

 Millennials and mature workers also have the same views on the skills most needed to advance their career.
-Both age groups ranked flexibility/adaptability, computer/technology proficiency and leadership as the three most important skills to growing their career.
+Both age groups ranked flexibility/adaptability, computer/technology proficiency and leadership as the three most important skills to grow their career.

 Despite their similarities, there are some differences between older and younger workers, specifically when it comes to the prospects of working for another employer.
 The study shows that nearly 70 percent of millennials would give serious consideration to a job offer from another company and 47 percent would proactively seek out a position with a different employer.
 Conversely, just 20 percent of mature workers would consider making a career move this year, and even fewer — 12 percent — would look for a new job.